 \subsection{Dust Extinction and SFRs of the Sample}

 In order to estimate a galaxy's intrinsic emission-line luminosities, from which its galactic properties and interstellar medium (ISM) conditions are derived, a wavelength-dependent correction to the observed luminosities must be made to account for extinction from nebular dust.
-This correction is typically quantified via Balmer recombination-line ratios of observed hydrogen emission-line luminosities.
+This correction is typically quantified via observed hydrogen Balmer recombination-line ratios.
 Ideally, dust extinction would have been compensated for on a galaxy-by-galaxy basis prior to stacking our sample.
 Unfortunately, many of our individual galaxy spectra have Balmer lines that are too faint or too impacted by sky lines for this approach to be used.
 Instead, the nebular dust extinction ``typical" of star-forming, dwarf galaxies like those in our sample is estimated via our full-sample composite spectrum.

-Prior to using Balmer decrements to estimate dust extinction, corrections to Balmer emission-line luminosities must be made to account for Balmer absorption in the atmospheres of (primarily A-type) stars.
-Using the Balmer emission lines from our individual spectra and the model continua from our SED-fitting, we estimated the sample-median stellar absorption corrections for H$\gamma$, H$\beta$, and H$\alpha$ and applied them to our composite Balmer emission-line luminosities, increasing the measured values by $\sim5.0\%$, $\sim1.7\%$, and $\sim0.4\%$, respectively.